cournape/hondana/README.rst

 Deployment
 ==========

-See Docker.rst for a simple deployment using docker.
+See :file:`Docker.md` for a simple deployment using docker.